 Outside of spices and medicines, India is known for introducing a number of foods into our diets: Basmati rice, wheat, lentils, cane sugar, and cashews, to name a few.
 India is the largest producer of cotton in the world and also manufactures silk, denim, and yarn.
 That means not only do Indian farmers help grow the foods you eat and medicines you take, but they're also responsible for growing the crops that create the textiles you use and the clothes you wear.

-As a result, farmers are urging the world to stand with them, to put pressure on India's government to hear their views, and to avoid ridding the land of all the culture and heritage they've worked so hard to preserve.
-What India's farmers really want is a guarantee that MSP will not be harmed and a guarantee that their livelihoods will not be affected even more so than they have been.
-It's really not a lot to ask.
+As a result, farmers were urging the world to stand with them, to put pressure on India's government to hear their views, and to avoid ridding the land of all the culture and heritage they've worked so hard to preserve.
+What India's farmers really wanted was a guarantee that MSP would not be harmed and a guarantee that their livelihoods would not be affected even more so than they have been.
+It really wasn't a lot to ask.
 Though economists agree the farming industry needs more regulation, it should be in the interest of the farmers first, and they shouldn't be beaten, tear-gassed, or branded "anti-nationalist" simply for asking questions.

 What's happening now?

-Since the start of December, India's government has been unable to reach a decision on the status of the new laws.
-They've had multiple meetings with farmer leaders and unions in an attempt to negotiate the changes imposed, but have not yet agreed to repeal the laws or make any changes.
+Since the start of December, India's government were unable to reach a decision on the status of the new laws.
+They had multiple meetings with farmer leaders and unions in an attempt to negotiate the changes imposed, but still didn't agree to repeal the laws or make any changes.
 According to the Financial Express "A select group of farm leaders, made it clear that they would not accept any amendments and would continue to protest unless the government repeals all three farm laws."

 On 26th Jan., also known as India's Republic Day which marks the adoption of India's constitution, the protesters reached the Red Fort in India, an iconic Mughal-built monument.
 The Red Fort previously served as the main residence for the Mughal Emperors — an early-modern empire who ruled most of India and Pakistan in the 16th and 17th centuries — and in 2007 was declared by UNESCO to be a World Heritage site.
 Typically on Republic Day, India's national flag is hoisted on the pole of the Red Fort, but this year, protesters brought the Nishan Sahib flag — a flag that's heavily associated with the Sikh religion — with them to put up in its place and as a result, were met with resistance and classed as anti-nationalist.
 In a radio address on 31st Jan., Modi stated "The country was saddened by the insult to the Tricolor (Indian flag) on the 26 of January in Delhi."